amcrabtree/pub-rag/README.md

 ```

-A generated response from llama3 using PubRAG (took ~5 minutes for 2 papers on CPU):
+A generated response from llama3 using PubRAG (took ~5 minutes for 2 papers on a CPU):

         Unfortunately, the provided text does not explicitly mention the cell type accuracy of CellSighter model across all platforms.
 However, it describes several experiments and evaluations conducted to assess the performance of the CellSighter model.